 Nextiva Setup Process

 Onboarding is streamlined.
 Many teams can configure users, numbers, and call flows in a single afternoon—especially when using softphones and existing devices.
-Guided support is available if you want hands-on help.
+Guided support is available if you want hands-on help or are migrating from a legacy PBX.

 Typical setup flow: